This post contains affiliate links. Visit our Disclosure page for details.

 Should you pack your blow dryer?
 Find out.

 Doing laundry is one of the secrets to packing less clothing.
-Find out how to do laundry on the go.
+Find out how to do laundry while traveling.

 If you plan to hand wash clothing, test it out!
-Wash the clothing you want to take and let it dry indoors in the bathroom.
-If it takes longer than 24 hours, it may not be the best choice.
+Wash the clothing you want to pack and let it dry indoors in the bathroom.
+If it takes longer than 24 hours, it may not be the best choice for your trip.

 Some travel size items are just useless.
 Find out why and when to avoid them.